sipeed/MaixPy/docs/doc/en/peripheral/uart.md

 For more serial port APIs, see [UART API Documentation](../../../api/maix/peripheral/uart.md).

+## Notes on using the MaixCAM serial port

+Some developers may ask: Why does the computer not show a serial port device after plugging in the USB?

+A: Because the device's USB is a virtual USB network card by default, it has no serial port function.
+If you want to access the device's terminal, please use ssh to connect.

+For MaixCAM, the `serial port 0` led out from the Type-C adapter board is directly connected to the `A16(TX)` and `A17(RX)` pins, which can be directly connected to the serial port pins of other devices such as microcontrollers;

+If you want to communicate with a computer, you need to use a USB to serial port board (such as [this](https://item.taobao.com/item.htm?spm=a1z10.5-c-s.w4002-24984936573.13.73cc59d6AkB9bS&id=610365562537)) to connect to the computer.

+It should be noted that **MaixCAM's `serial port 0` will print a part of the boot log when it is turned on**, and the words `serial ready` will be printed after the startup is complete.
+If you need to communicate with the microcontroller, you need to discard this part of the information.
+If there is a problem with the system startup, you can also diagnose the problem by checking the startup print of `serial port 0`.

 ## Sending and Receiving Data

 The `write_str` function is used to send strings.
 In Python, there are two fundamental data types, `str` and `bytes`, where the former is a string, and the latter is raw byte data, for example: